YOU HAVE QUESTIONS, WE HAVE THE ANSWERS.Not seeing your question here? Reach out. We are happy to help. CONTACT US

 How much does it cost & Do you accept insurance?

-How do I best support myself after an acupuncture treatment?
+Anything I should do after an acupuncture treatment?

-Following your treatment it is best to drink plenty of water.
-Occasionally you may feel sleepy following a treatment & if this is the case make sure to take it easy.
-Try not to do any heavy exercise in the few hours following treatment.
+Occasionally you may feel sleepy following a treatment.
+Stay hydrated and don't do any heavy exercise in the few hours following treatment.

 Should I keep my visit even if I am sick?

 Yes, acupuncture and Chinese herbal medicine are most effective in the initial stages of an acute condition.
 Colds, flus, stomach upsets, and headaches are some of the conditions that are best caught early before they get worse.
 Patients report immediate improvements in symptoms after an acupuncture treatment or beginning an herbal prescription.
-In Eastern Medicine, the initial stage is the best moment to address these issues that may become problematic to treat later.
+In Chinese Medicine, the initial stage of illness is the best moment to address these issues that may become more difficult to treat later.